Education in Norway: Education today

 Elementary and lower secondary school are mandatory for all children aged 6–16.
 Before 1997, mandatory education in Norway started at the age of 7.
-Students often have to change school when they enter lower secondary school and almost always have to change school when they enter upper secondary school, as many schools only offer one of the levels.
+Students often have to change schools when they enter lower secondary school and almost always have to change schools when they enter upper secondary school, as many schools only offer one of the levels.

+While not compulsory, "camp school" (leirskole) stays are authorised in Section 2-3 of the Education Act and are defined as "training at a staffed camp school or other activity such as excursions or trips that are part of primary and secondary education with at least three consecutive nights".

-Primary school (Barneskole, Grades 1–7, ages 6–13)
+Primary school (, grades 1–7, ages 6–12)

 In the first year of primary school, students spend most of their time playing educational games and learning social structures, the alphabet, basic addition and subtraction, and basic English skills.
-In Grades 2-7, they are introduced to mathematics, English, science, religion (focusing not only on Christianity but also on all other religions, their purpose, and their history), aesthetics, and music, complemented by geography, history, and social studies in the fifth grade.
+In grades 2–7, they are introduced to mathematics, English, science, religion (focusing not only on Christianity but also on all other religions, their purpose, and their history), aesthetics, and music, complemented by geography, history, and social studies in the fifth grade.
 No official grades are given at this level.
 However, the teacher often writes a comment, analysis, and sometimes an unofficial grade on tests.
 Tests are to be taken home and shown to parents.
 There is also an introductory test to let the teacher know if the student is above average or is in need of some assistance at school.